You’ve probably heard the saying, “everything in moderation.”

 These are very young greens that have just sprouted.
 Researchers from the Department of Nutrition and Food Science at the University of Maryland performed an in-depth analysis of the nutritional quality of microgreens.

 For instance, according to this study, red cabbage, garnet amaranth, and green daikon radish microgreens contain high levels of essential vitamins such as E, C, and K.

 Consider reaching for some organic microgreens to throw in your salads, inside your wraps, or as a decorative nutritional boost on top of your favorite bowl of soup.

-If you’ve ever tried finding a wrap or tortilla made with just a few, pronounceable ingredients, you know it’s nearly impossible!
-Consider making a wrap using these big greens instead.
+Consider making a wrap using these big greens instead of a tortilla.
 Collard greens are a nutritious, dark green solution, and their leaves are huge!